yemisi-cybernate1/Incident-Response-Plan/README.md

 ### Tools Used

-- Kali Linux Tools- For controlling testing and simulation of attacks
 - Google Workplace: For incident documentation and communication
 - Splunk: For log collection, correlation and alert generation
 - Incident Response Templates: For structured planning and reporting - NIST IR plan formarts)